 How Will I Know If My Pet Has Flea-Borne Typhus?

-Controlling fleas is the best way to prevent transmission of flea-borne typhus.
+Controlling fleas is the best way to prevent the transmission of flea-borne typhus.
 Pet owners should keep their pets up-to-date on a flea control program.

 What Animals Are Involved?